Centre for War and Diplomacy

 Confronting today's challenges through the study of the past

-The CWD brings together colleagues from a variety of disciplines – from History to the Digital Humanities, Politics, English Literature and the Creative Arts – and welcomes non-resident and visiting fellows from across the world.
-It also supports a flourishing postgraduate community.Find out more
+The CWD brings together colleagues from a variety of disciplines – from History to Politics and the Contemporary Arts – and welcomes non-resident and visiting fellows from across the world.
+It also supports a flourishing postgraduate community.People

 MA International and Military History